FumiKimura/Code_Everday/README.md

 Track my progress on study coding everyday

+## May 2nd 2021

+Today I learned about basics of react.
+I learned basics of JavaScript, but I am not sure how to connect/write JavaScript on the html.
+I need to learn to create real product.

+Basically, there are three things I need to have on my portfolio,

+- SPA
+- Docker
+- Terraform with AWS

+Based on my research, I think this is bare minimum.

 ## May 1st 2021

 I have not been keeping my coding diary for while.